slackapi/template-terms-of-service/README.md

 Sample Slack app that presents a Terms of Service (or any other message) when a new user joins a team.

 The user can accept the Terms of Service using message buttons.
 If a user has been presented with the Terms before and they haven't accepted, a background job can send them a reminder after a specific period of time.
-Eventually you can use the [SCIM API](https://api.slack.com/scim) to disable the user's account.
+If you are on Plus plan or Slack Enterprise Grid, you may use the [SCIM API](https://api.slack.com/scim) to disable the user's account.

 ![term-of-service](screenshot.png)